Yet quadriplegia is no barrier to love and long-term relationships.

 He asked her out.
 They were married within the year.
 The two are partners in everything.
 She supports his dreams, he says, and he supports hers.

-It just goes to show that love really does conquer all, and that people with accident-caused injuries can go on to love and achieve.
+It just goes to show that love really does conquer all and that people with accident-caused injuries can go on to love and achieve.

-If You Need a Los Angeles-Area Lawyer
+If You Need a Los Angeles-area Lawyer

 Injuries that cause quadriplegia are often a result of car accidents, although other accidents can cause spinal cord and other traumatic injuries as well.

 If you or a loved one want legal advice about a car accident in southern California, call the Salamati Law Firm at 888-259-4060.
 We are experienced Los Angeles auto accident attorneys.
 Our investigators can get the real facts of the accident that caused harm to you or a loved one.
-We fight aggressively for justice, while means maximum compensation for a lifetime of medical bills, lost wages and the other financial and emotional costs of paraplegia and quadriplegia.
+We fight aggressively for justice, which means maximum compensation for a lifetime of medical bills, lost wages and the other financial and emotional costs of paraplegia and quadriplegia.

 We will examine your case on a complimentary basis.
 An initial consultation is conducted at no cost to you.